livia-cutra/tripletriadgame/README.md

 # Triple Triad Game

+Welcome to **Triple Triad**, a fun and strategic card game brought to life in Java!
+Here, we present **two versions** of our game:
+1. The **Original Code Version**, which runs purely on our own implementation.
+2. The **Adapted Code Version**, where we’ve integrated a classmate’s code so their view is used for one of the players.

-Welcome to Triple Triad, a fun and strategic card game brought to life in Java!
-In this game, two players compete by placing cards on a board, aiming to capture as many of their opponent’s cards as possible.
+In both versions, two players compete by placing cards on a board, aiming to capture as many of their opponent’s cards as possible.
 Each card has values for its four sides—north, south, east, and west—and the board itself can throw in obstacles like holes to shake things up.
 Whether you're a human player or competing against a clever AI, every move counts!

 This project is built with flexibility in mind, allowing for future additions like new card types, custom board layouts, and advanced player mechanics.
 The implementation is structured using the Model-View-Controller (MVC) design pattern, ensuring clean, expandable code.